sijokg/rails-app-docker/README.md

 # WHAT IS THIS?
-A sample Rails application which is in one docker container and it connects to a postgres db which is in another container.
+A sample Rails CRUD application.

 # Pre-requisites
-Install docker as well as docker-compose
+Install Ruby Version 2.4.1 and Postgresql

 ## Steps
-To run this, clone this repo, Then execute the following steps from the application root folder.
-Then open http://localhost:3000/fruits from browser.
+To run this, clone this repo.
+Modify the config/database.yml file.
+Then execute the following steps from the application root folder.
+Finally open http://localhost:3000/fruits from browser.

-        $ docker-compose build

-        $ docker-compose up

-From another terminal

-        $ docker-compose run web rake db:create
+        $ bundle exec rake db:create

-        $ docker-compose run web rake db:migrate
+        $ bundle exec rake db:migrate

+        $ bundle exec rails s